sdoxsee/sdoxsee.github.io/blog/_posts/2020-02-05-cats-nest-nestjs-mongo-oidc.md

 npm install
 {% endhighlight %}

 Add `.env' like this.
-I realize I'm sharing credentials for a Google OAuth2 Client and a MongoDB user but that's just for you to test this out easily.
+I realize I'm sharing credentials for a Google OAuth 2.0 Client and a MongoDB user but that's just for you to test this out easily.
 Please feel free create/use your own.

 {% highlight bash %}
 OAUTH2_CLIENT_PROVIDER_OIDC_ISSUER=https://accounts.google.com